-DCC County Ecologist (28/09/17) Development must include careful management of drainage and surface water runoff to avoid impacts on the water quality of the SSSI river. , , , , , , , , , , , , , , , , , , , , Potential ecological receptors may include common protected reptiles, breeding birds, bats, dormice and • GCN.
+Development must include careful management of drainage and surface water runoff to avoid impacts on the water quality of the SSSI river.
+Potential ecological receptors may include common protected reptiles, breeding birds, bats, dormice and GCN.
 Surveys will be needed to determine presence/absence of these species and ensure adequate mitigation/compensation, plus enhancements, are put in place if this site is brought forward.
-Historic Environment Scheduled monuments: Enclosure on Mount Pleasant Hill, 50m to south.
-Conquer Barrow, 230m to south 2011quei 2411011, 230111 to 304tii DCC Senior Archaeologist (31/07/14) NB: Comments based on wider area of land included in 2015/16 Draft Waste Plans.
-The constant and control results of the site and The western and central parts of the site are undoubtedly heavily disturbed, so archaeological survival is unlikely.
+Historic Environment Scheduled monuments: Enclosure on Mount Pleasant Hill, 25m to south.
+Conquer Barrow, 230m to south DCC Senior Archaeologist (31/07/14) NB: Comments based on wider area of land included in 2015/16 Draft Waste Plans.
+The western and central parts of the site are undoubtedly heavily disturbed, so archaeological survival is unlikely.
 This may be true of the eastern part as well, but if such disturbance cannot be demonstrated, pre-determination evaluation may well be appropriate.
 The impact of any large-scale development on the setting of the Mount Pleasant Scheduled Monument to the south would also need to be considered.
 A detailed assessment of the potential for impacts on heritage assets for this site has been undertaken for the County Council by Context 1 and is available as a supporting document.
-The report recommends further assessment of the setting of Mount Pleasant properties along the access route to the site, although there would be the opportunity to provide improvements on the current situation.
+The report recommends further assessment of the setting of Mount Pleasant and any impact on this at the application stage.
+Further comments from DCC Senior Archaeologist in relation to Mount Pleasant and Conquer Barrow Scheduled Monuments (06/03/18) Although it has been suggested that Conquer Barrow is the earlier, I think it is pretty clear that the Mount Pleasant henge is the earlier feature (dating from the 3rd millennium BC), with Conquer Barrow having been placed next to it a few centuries later.
+Their location is near the eastern end of a ridge that here overlooks the Frome valley to the north, but which to the west is separated from the valley by the sloping ground that is now occupied by Dorchester town centre.